 Rosi has, however, never been content to rest on her laurels or simply settle for the tried and true.
 She’s turned her life into an adventure, changing the places she calls home in a quest to experience the richness and variety of all that life has to offer.
-Not surprisingly then, her upcoming album Collecting Bullets (due Summer 2017) sums up the changes she’s undergone in recent years, the result of travel, new experiences and gaining a fresh perspective.
+Not surprisingly then, her latest album Collecting Bullets (out July 14, 2017) sums up the changes she’s undergone in recent years, the result of travel, new experiences and gaining a fresh perspective.
 The title, she says, is meant to be taken literally.
 It reflects the fact that she’s slowly been collecting powerful songs, having emerged from a period when the music wasn’t flowing and her musical efforts weren’t yielding the results she had wished for.

 “I didn’t feel like I was connecting with what I was writing,” Rosi says in retrospect.
 “So I decided I needed to take a break, go on hiatus and accept the fact that the world wouldn’t end if I didn’t make music for a year.
 I took off for Paris, met some fantastic new people, and allowed myself to become fully immersed in the culture, the romance and the impetus it offered.
 Ultimately I emerged refreshed and reawakened.”
 Rosi then assembled a remarkable cast of co-writers including Greg Laswell, Madi Diaz, Richard Harris, and the album’s producer, Kevin Seaton (Snoop Lion, Active Child, Shy Girls), to help tell her latest stories.